About the Author

 Lin Stepp has twelve published novels each set in different locations around the Smoky Mountains.
 Her first five novels were published by an imprint of John F. Blair Publishing of Winston Salem, North Carolina.
 These novels included The Foster Girls (2009), Tell Me About Orchard Hollow (2010), For Six Good Reasons (2011), Delia’s Place (2012), and Second Hand Rose (2013).
 Five subsequent novels were published by Kensington Publishing, New York, including Down by the River (June 2014), Makin’ Miracles (January 2015), Saving Laurel Springs (October 2015) and Welcome Back (March 2016) as well as a short novella A Smoky Mountain Gift included in the 2014 Christmas anthology, featuring Fern Michaels, and titled When the Snow Falls.

-Continuing books, published by Mountain Hill Press, include Daddy’s Girl (2017), Lost Inheritance (2018), The Interlude (2019), Happy Valley (2020), Downsizing (2021) and three titles in a coastal series Claire at Edisto (2019), Return To Edisto (2020) and Edisto Song (2021).
-Lin Stepp and her husband J.L. also write regional guidebooks, including a Smokies hiking guide titled The Afternoon Hiker (2014), a guide to all the 56 Tennessee state parks called Discovering Tennessee State Parks (2018) and state parks guide to South Carolina parks Exploring South Carolina State Parks (2021).
+Continuing books, published by Mountain Hill Press, include Daddy’s Girl (2017), Lost Inheritance (2018), The Interlude (2019), Happy Valley (2020), Downsizing (2021), Eight at the Lake (2022), and Shop on the Corner (2023).
+Lin also has two series of coastal books set in South Carolina, the Edisto Trilogy, including Claire at Edisto (2019), Return To Edisto (2020) and Edisto Song (2021) and the Lighthouse Sisters Books, Light the Way (2021), Lighten My Heart (2022), and Light in the Dark (2023).
+Lin and her husband J.L. also write regional guidebooks, including a bestselling Smokies hiking guide titled The Afternoon Hiker (2014), a state parks guidebook to all the 56 Tennessee state parks called Discovering Tennessee State Parks (2018) which was a finalist in American Book Fest’s National Contest in Travel Guides and two additional state park guidebooks to South Carolina state parks titled Exploring South Carolina State Parks (2021) and to North Carolina parks Visiting North Carolina State Parks (2023).

 J.L.
 Stepp is a native East Tennessean who lives in Knoxville, Tennessee.
-Stepp owns and operates S & S Communications, established in 1990, which publishes a monthly outdoor magazine called Tennessee Fishing & Hunting Guide.
-The magazine covers fishing and hunting topics in Tennessee and is distributed in print form to advertisers at the first of every month.
-The magazine can also be downloaded from the web by going to www.tnfhg.com.
-J.L., a graduate of The University of Tennessee, also markets UT Vols sports related products such as football and basketball schedules, limited edition prints, and licensed sports collectibles.
+Stepp owns and operates S & S Communications, established in 1990, which published in past a monthly outdoor magazine called Tennessee Fishing & Hunting Guide.
+The magazine covered fishing and hunting topics in Tennessee and was distributed in print form to advertisers at the first of every month.
+J.L., a graduate of The University of Tennessee, alsopreviously marketed UT Vols sports related products such as football and basketball schedules, limited edition prints, and licensed sports collectibles.
 A graduate of The University of Tennessee, Stepp’s background includes over 45 years in sales, marketing, management, and publications.
 He enjoys a wide variety of outdoor sports, including golf, fishing, and hiking.
-The Afternoon Hiker (2014), jointly written with his wife Lin Stepp, chronicles 110 hikes in the Smokies with descriptions and photos, Discovering Tennessee State Parks (2018) describes all 56 parks in the state of Tennessee with over 700 color illustrations. and a second parks guide takes readers visiting to the South Carolina parks titled Exploring South Carolina State Parks (2021).
-Bestseller Awards
+The Afternoon Hiker (2014), jointly written with his wife Lin Stepp, chronicles 110 hikes in the Smokies with descriptions and photos, Discovering Tennessee State Parks (2018) describes all 56 parks in the state of Tennessee with over 700 color illustrations. and a two other state parks guides take readers visiting to the South Carolina parks titled Exploring South Carolina State Parks (2021) and the North Carolina state parks in Visiting North Carolina State Parks (2023).

 Author Facts